bryngemark/LDMX_TS/README.md

 `ldmx fire runClusteringAndTracking.py [nElectrons] [input file] [output file]`

 Here the number of electrons is not really used for anything but some default naming stuff.
 So it might get removed.
-You can for example use `test.root` as input file.
+You can for example use `test.root`, or the output from `runSimAndDigi.py`, as input file.
 You might need to change the pass name in  `p=ldmxcfg.Process("digi")` to something else than "digi", if this pass already exists.

 ### parameters in clustering and tracking